Multisensory integration: Perceptual and behavioral consequences

-A unimodal approach dominated scientific literature until the beginning of this century.
+A unimodal approach dominated scientific literature until the beginning of the 21st century.
 Although this enabled rapid progression of neural mapping, and an improved understanding of neural structures, the investigation of perception remained relatively stagnant, with a few exceptions.
-The recent revitalized enthusiasm into perceptual research is indicative of a substantial shift away from reductionism and toward gestalt methodologies.
-Gestalt theory, dominant in the late 19th and early 20th centuries espoused two general principles: the 'principle of totality' in which conscious experience must be considered globally, and the 'principle of psychophysical isomorphism' which states that perceptual phenomena are correlated with cerebral activity.
-Just these ideas were already applied by Justo Gonzalo in his work of brain dynamics, where a sensory-cerebral correspondence is considered in the formulation of the "development of the sensory field due to a psychophysical isomorphism" (pag.
+The recently revitalized enthusiasm into perceptual research is indicative of a substantial shift away from reductionism and toward gestalt methodologies.
+Gestalt theory, dominant in the late 19th and early 20th centuries, espoused two general principles: the principle of totality, in which conscious experience must be considered globally, and the principle of psychophysical isomorphism, which states that perceptual phenomena are correlated with cerebral activity.
+These ideas were applied by Justo Gonzalo in his work on brain dynamics, where a sensory–cerebral correspondence is considered in the formulation of the "development of the sensory field due to a psychophysical isomorphism" (pag.
 23 of the English translation of ref.).
-Both ideas 'principle of totality' and 'psychophysical isomorphism' are particularly relevant in the current climate and have driven researchers to investigate the behavioural benefits of multisensory integration.
+Both the principle of totality and psychophysical isomorphism are particularly relevant in the current climate and have driven researchers to investigate the behavioural benefits of multisensory integration.